 Nancy Kelley, Assistant Dean

 The College of Human Science and Services is a people-oriented college designed to focus on the human and material resources needed to help individuals and groups solve human problems encountered in contemporary society.
-Our programs prepare students for a variety of professions in teacher education, health-related fields, and fields that have evolved from URI’s historic land-grant mission in home economics.
+Our programs prepare students for a variety of professions in teacher education, health-related fields, and fields that have evolved from URI's historic land-grant mission in home economics.
 These programs include both formal and informal experiences with people in a wide variety of public service settings that enable students to develop the competencies needed in the field of human services.
 The teacher education programs offered through the college are outlined in the following departmental descriptions.
-For more information on teacher education programs, see page 41.
+For more information, see "Teacher Education Programs. "